Perfecto06/KenKaneki/README.md

 This is a project task under freecodecamp.com Web Development certification course.

-$A simple static tribute page for Ken Kaneki.
+A simple static tribute page for Ken Kaneki.